 These facilities varied widely in capacities, security and redundancies.
 Many of these, particularly those that had originated out of legacy corporate real estate strategies, presented users with more challenges and liabilities than viable disaster recovery and business continuance options and assurances.
 ADC founders had the vision for something different.

-The tragic and catastrophic events such as the 9/11 terror attacks, tsunamis and other natural and man-made disasters spurred regulators, users, and technologists to take action, re-evaluate and reprioritise their information management and operational contingencies.
+Tragic and catastrophic events such as the 9/11 terror attacks, tsunamis and other natural and man-made disasters spurred regulators, users and technologists to take action, re-evaluate and reprioritise their information management and operational contingencies.